Neraaz/CUDA-Q-PSC/Container/README.md

 ## 5. Run a VQE Job

-To run a job using the container (e.g., computing the ground-state energy of NaH), submit a job script:
+To run a job using the container (e.g., computing the ground-state energy of H2 molecule), submit a job script:

 ```bash
 sbatch job.sh